Sol-Gel Technologies Ltd. (SLGL)'s Financial Results Comparing With REGENXBIO Inc. (NASDAQ:RGNX) | New Business Observer

 Liquidity

-8.3 and 8.3 are the respective Current Ratio and a Quick Ratio of Sol-Gel Technologies Ltd. Its rival REGENXBIO Inc.’s Current and Quick Ratios are 14.2 and 14.2 respectively.
-REGENXBIO Inc. has a better chance of clearing its pay short and long-term debts than Sol-Gel Technologies Ltd.
+Sol-Gel Technologies Ltd. has a Current Ratio of 8.3 and a Quick Ratio of 8.3.
+Competitively, REGENXBIO Inc.’s Current Ratio is 14.2 and has 14.2 Quick Ratio.
+REGENXBIO Inc.’s better ability to pay short and long-term obligations than Sol-Gel Technologies Ltd.

-The shares of both Sol-Gel Technologies Ltd. and REGENXBIO Inc. are owned by institutional investors at 12.8% and 89.1% respectively.
-Insiders held roughly 79.39% of Sol-Gel Technologies Ltd.’s shares.
-Competitively, insiders own roughly 1.4% of REGENXBIO Inc.’s shares.
+Roughly 12.8% of Sol-Gel Technologies Ltd. shares are held by institutional investors while 89.1% of REGENXBIO Inc. are owned by institutional investors.
+Insiders held 79.39% of Sol-Gel Technologies Ltd. shares.
+Competitively, REGENXBIO Inc. has 1.4% of it’s share held by insiders.

 Performance